Piedmont Middle School: Foreign language

-All sixth graders participate in the elective wheel, which rotates them through different electives, including drama, Green Team, art, Makers class, computers, and Communications.
-By seventh and eighth grade, students are allowed to pick a semester- or year-long elective.

-Semester- and year-long electives offered include foreign language, ASB, drama, art, ceramics, woodshop, music (band and orchestra), filmmaking, Green Team, Shakespeare, and computer arts and graphics.
-Journalism, another elective, involves students in the production of the student newspaper, The Globe.
-The yearbook elective, for seventh and eighth graders, is a class where students create the annual yearbook.

 Physical education

 All students are required to take physical education unless they participate in an outside athletic, such as gymnastics, for a certain number of hours a week.
 In sixth grade, P.E. may be taken with band/orchestra so that students take P.E. every other day and music the remaining days.
 In seventh and eighth grade, P.E. is an everyday class.
 Students are required to wear a standard Piedmont P.E.
 T-shirt, along with purple shorts.
 The uniform may be purchased from the school.
 Students are required to run the mile weekly, if they take full-time P.E.
 If they do not, which may only occur in sixth-grade, they run the mile every other week.

-While teacher curricula differ, sports played in P.E. include hockey, ultimate frisbee, soccer, bocce ball, juggling, rock-climbing, basketball, paddle tennis, team handball, track and field, whiffleball, croquet, hiking, dance, archery, badminton and softball.
+While teacher curricula differ, sports played in P.E. include field hockey, ultimate frisbee, soccer, bocce ball, juggling, rock-climbing, basketball, paddle tennis, cooperative games, team handball, track and field, whiffleball, croquet, hiking, dance, archery, badminton and softball.